 Group Description: This is a support group to help students who strive to embrace a healthy self-image and desire to feel better about themselves and their bodies.

-Group Leader: Susan Mills
+Group Leader: Catherine Howell

-Group Leader: Susan Mills
+Group Leader: Holly Prewitt and Susan Clements

 Group Description: This workshop will focus on creative tools and strategies to help increase coping skills for stress.

 Group Description: This group is designed for and limited to graduate students who want a space to discuss the stresses of grad school.
 Topics might include how to navigate relationships with colleagues, research team members, and advisers, and how to manage stress, balance work and self-care, and attend to relationships.
 Additional topics might include but are not limited to navigating difficult conversations, getting unstuck, managing perfectionism and the internal critic, impostor syndrome, and fostering resilience.
 The group is intended to provide members with support and affirmation while providing skills and strategies that can enhance well-being.

 Group time: Please call to speak to the group leader for more information.

 Group Description: The TRANS Support Group is a space for individuals to share their experiences and create community in a welcoming, supportive environment.
 It is open to UA undergraduate, graduate, and professional students who identify as trans, transgender, gender queer, fluid, non-binary, FTM, MTF, Two Sprit, intersex, gender questioning and anyone who identifies outside their gender assigned at birth.